Skip to content

 Supported Controllers:

-- Switch 2: Wired controller
+- NS2: Wired controller

 The Arduino Uno R3 is one of the original boards that spearheaded the Nintendo Switch automation community.
-However, it's ATmega16U2 AVR8 CPU is very weak with only 512 bytes of ram and 12KB of usable program memory.
+However, its ATmega16U2 AVR8 CPU is very weak with only 512 bytes of ram and 12KB of usable program memory.

 This controller is only suitable for emulating the basic wired controllers.
 It doesn't even have enough memory to hold multiple controller implementations the way that some of the newer controllers can.